SRL: Scaling Distributed Reinforcement Learning to Over Ten Thousand Cores: Experiments

+\paragraph{Reproducing Hide-and-Seek (HnS)} We present the environmental details in \cref{subsec:hns-env}.
+Via training intelligent agents in HnS via PPO self-play, \citet{hns} discovered four stages of emergent behaviors across learning.
+The reward across this learning process (reproduction within \sysname) is shown in \cref{subfig:hns-reward}.
+Due to the non-trivial agent-object interactions and the complexity of the task, observing such behavior evolution requires \emph{an extremely large batch size, e.g. $320$k interaction steps in a single batch}. {We made our best efforts to run baseline systems in this environment, but \emph{none} of them can handle training tasks on such a scale and reproduce the reported results.} We run \sysname with the same environment configuration, policy model, and PPO hyper-parameters as \citet{hns}.
+Since Rapid is not open-source, nor do the authors reveal how much computation resources they have utilized, we are only able to compare with the reported numbers in the original paper.

-In our experiment, we present the training time and data volume required to achieve the ramp lock stage in HnS, as shown in Figure~\ref{fig:hns-time-data}.
+We conduct experiments in the distributed setting using both inline CPU inference (denoted as \inline) and remote GPU inference (denoted as \pw).
+In \cref{subfig:hns-time-data}, we present the acceleration ratio of training time and data volume required to achieve the ramp lock stage.
 Our results reveal that \sysname is up to 3x faster than the Rapid system with the same architecture (\inline), while \pw can achieve up to 5x acceleration with further reduced time and environment interactions.
 We attribute the improvement in training efficiency to two reasons.
 First, our system design is more efficient and has a higher FPS than Rapid.
-Second, our flexible system design and fine-grained optimizations ensure that the efficiency of the RL algorithm is less affected by various system-related factors like network latency and out-of-date data, which leads to improved sample efficiency even with the same RL algorithm.
+Second, our flexible system design and fine-grained optimizations ensure that the efficiency of the RL algorithm is less affected by various system-related factors like network latency and out-of-date data, which leads to improved sample efficiency even with the same RL algorithm and hyperparameters.